luisdalmolin/luisdalmolin.dev/content/blog/laravel-testing-if-event-listener-is-registered.md

 ---

 That's all.
 I hope you found this article helpful.
 Be sure to hit me up on Twitter at [@luisdalmolin](https://twitter.com/luisdalmolin) if you have any feedback.

+**UPDATE:**

+I've changed my mind, and I've opened a [PR against Laravel](https://github.com/laravel/framework/pull/36690).
+So, since Laravel v8.34.0, there's a new `Event::assertListening` assertion you can use.
+You can check out usage in the [Laravel docs](https://laravel.com/docs/8.x/mocking#event-fake).